Service build¶

 runtime: falsetogether withbuild: truefor values that are needed only during image build

 App-service environment variables can also be marked as runtime, build, or both from the app service configuration.
-Build-scoped app-service env vars are allowed only on buildable app services.
+Build-scoped app-service env vars are allowed only on app services with build configuration.

 Variable integrations and stack environment variables are runtime-only and are not passed as build arguments.